mclaughc/HLSLTranslator/README.md

 Source code compiler/emitter, takes in DX11/12-style HLSL, outputs (at the moment) GLSL.
 Uses modified Mesa GLSL IR as an intermediate representation.

-Optionally, optimizes the output code to reduce load on target platform shader compilers, and can provide reflection data on the emitted code (TODO).
+Optionally, optimizes the output code to reduce load on target platform shader compilers, and can provide reflection data on the emitted code.

 ### Usage ###
 TODO